gridbugs/hackmd-posts/ocaml-ecosystem-surprises.md

 `(source_tree ...)` silently ignores directories whose names begin with a ".".
 This meant that cargo didn't know to look in the `vendor` directory for packages.
-If you've been bitten by this and found this page by searching "dune ignores hidden files" then feel free to share your story at the github issue:
+If you've been bitten by this and found this page by searching "dune ignores hidden folders" then feel free to share your story at the github issue:
 [Hidden folders are ignored in source_tree dep](https://github.com/ocaml/dune/issues/7135).
 I fixed the problem by renaming the directory to `dot_cargo`.
 Don't be tempted to name it `_cargo` as